AmbroseThompson/ResponsiveWebDesign/README.md

 # ResponsiveWebDesign
-This is a mobile first, responsive web design, project.
+This is a mobile first, responsive web design, project- a learning project by Ambrose Thompson.